-Wherever and whenever you sail, sea boots are essential if you want the comfort of warm, dry feet.
-The Yachting Monthly team set about testing a range of options to find the best sailing boots on offer
+Wherever and whenever you sail, sailing boots are essential if you want the comfort of warm, dry feet.
+The Yachting Monthly team set about testing a range of sea boots to find the best on offer.

-Read our guide to the newest models of sailing boots on the market right now
+Read our other guide to the newest models of sailing boots on the market right now

 9 of the best sailing boots tried and tested